shilohai1/voidr.health/src/blogs/04-ADHD-in-adults.md

 - Relationship conflict
 - Chronic stress, self-blame, and low self-esteem

-Many adults only begin to seek answers after experiencing repeated burnout or major life upheavals.
-In hindsight, they often recognize symptoms stretching back to early childhood but without the context or language to describe them.
+Many adults who experience this only begin seeking help after experiencing repeated burnout or some major life changes.
+Behind the scenes, they often recognize these symptoms tracing back to their childhood but without the context or language to describe them.

 ---

 ## Why Women Are Diagnosed Later

-ADHD in women tends to be quieter — less externalized and more internalized.
-While boys with ADHD may display physical hyperactivity, girls and women often experience internal restlessness, emotional overwhelm, and difficulty focusing.
+ADHD in women is rather more quieter than seen in men.
+It is more in the internal than the external.
+While young boys with ADHD often show physical hyperactivity, girls and women often experience internally.

-Because of this, many are misdiagnosed with anxiety or depression.
-Social conditioning can also lead women to develop masking behaviors — appearing high-functioning on the outside, but at the cost of immense internal effort and mental fatigue.
+Purely because of this reason, many women are mis-diagnosed with anxiety or depression.
+Even social or cultural stigmas lead them to masking their behaviors, at the expense of extreme internal effort and mental fatigue.

-This phenomenon is increasingly discussed in ADHD communities, helping women reframe years of confusion and self-blame.
+This phenomenon is increasingly discussed in ADHD communities, helping women re-analyse years of confusion and self-blame.

 ---